beakeyz/lighthouse-os/README.md

 DISCLAIMER: Most of this code is very old and even more of it is built with lacking knowledge of the underlying systems.
-If reading this ends up giving you an aneurysm, feel free to open an issue about it, but I am not responsible for any brain damage you might end up getting
+If reading this ends up giving you an aneurysm, feel free to open an issue about it, but I am not responsible for any brain damage you might end up getting xD

 # Lighthouse OS